FeastFramework/framework/docs/json-standalone.md

 Json::unmarshal($string,TestJsonItem::class);
 ```

-In addition, calling either of the following would return the JSON string again (in minified format).
+In addition, calling either of the following would return the JSON string again (in minified format)  with `notIncluded`
+not contained in the string.

 ```php
 $object = Json::unmarshal($string,TestJsonItem::class);